Kn0wn-Un/Sambhuya/README.md

 [![Sambhuya][product-screenshot]](https://whispering-bayou-87828.herokuapp.com/)

-We are a group of Engineering students from Bengaluru.
-This project was developed with the aim to address the rapidly increasing need for essential services like beds, oxygen cylinders, etc. We, as budding engineers want to contribute and help the people in need during this grave pandemic.
+This project was developed with the aim to address the rapidly increasing need for essential services like beds, oxygen cylinders, etc. We want to contribute and help the people in need during this grave pandemic.

 ## Process Flow Diagram